alextanhongpin/ideas/README.md

 Use frequent itemsets for food recommendation, create packages (food, drink and misc.), log the most frequently purchased and perform recommendations.

+## New Search

+Rather than focusing on letting users search on a keyword, provide dynamic recommendations - listing page that changes over time based on the frequency and trend.
+Users can still search for stuff based on keywords, but this will be the primary feature.